juejin-cn/open-source/README_EN.md

 <br/>

-After writing the instructions，please go to [open-source](https://github.com/juejin-im/open-source/issues) to launch issues and leave your contact information.
-We will complete the assessment within one week
+After writing the instructions, please go to [open-source](https://github.com/juejin-im/open-source/issues) to launch issues and leave your contact information, we will complete the assessment within one week.

 <br/>

 ## Join us

-This project may become the best collection of open source projects in the future, of course， if you want to go to that step, you can't help it，At the same time, we will also launch the open source materials / open source project translation plan, whether you are an English talent, a technology guru, or an open source enthusiast
+This project may become the best collection of open source projects in the future, of course, if you want to go to that step, you can't help it.

+At the same time, we will also launch the open source materials / open source project [translation plan](https://github.com/juejin-im/open-source-translation), whether you are an English talent, a technology guru, or an open source enthusiast.

-We all welcome you to join us!
+You have a place here, we all welcome you to join!

-Wechat, please contact：chnyifan or Super-Kerwin
+Wechat, please contact: chnyifan or Super-Kerwin.

 Of course, you can also leave your message in issues.
 In addition, we are looking forward to your ideas✨